 There’s a lot of buzz in the cannabis community surrounding the terms Indica vs Sativa, but what do they actually mean?
-Though clever generalizations like “indica = in-da-couch” may roll off the tongues of bud-tenders to help sell a product in a hurry, the intricacies of a strain’s effects are much more complex than simply “indica vs sativa?”.
+Though clever generalizations like “indica = in-da-couch” may roll off the tongues of bud-tenders to help sell a product in a hurry, the intricacies of a strain’s effects are much more complex than simply “indica vs sativa”.
+Knowing the difference can significantly help a grower choose the best cannabis seeds for their needs.

 What’s the Real Difference Between Indica vs Sativa?

-Scientifically speaking, Cannabis Sativa L. (or “marijuana”, “pot”, “weed”, “ganja” or any other number dank terms for the kind of cannabis that gets you “high”) is from the same genus as hemp, Cannabis L. Therefore, any cannabis that gets you high (or rather, any plant with enough THC) can be considered a sativa.
+Scientifically speaking, Cannabis Sativa L. (or “marijuana”) is from the same genus as hemp, Cannabis L. Therefore, any cannabis that gets you high (or rather, any plant with enough psychoactive cannabinoids) can be considered a sativa.
 Nevertheless, the difference between indica and sativa strains is important to understand, especially for growers and breeders who want to give their plants the best environment to thrive.
 So what is the difference between the two, and why should you care?
 We’re glad you asked.

 The Interagency Taxonomic Information System (ITIS) has further broken down the plant into two subspecies – indica vs sativa – but this distinction is largely based on where the plants originated and their resulting growth patterns, not their effects on the body.

-Let’s take, for example, indicas that originated from the Hindu Kush Mountain Range where growing seasons were notoriously short and weather conditions more variable.
-The strain adapted to the conditions by maturing quicker; producing shorter, stockier plants and flowers; and coating themselves with a thick dusting of trichomes (where all the most important chemicals are), making them especially ideal for medical patients.
+Indicas originated from the Hindu Kush Mountain Range with shorter growing seasons and highly variable weather conditions.
+The strain adapted to the conditions by maturing quicker.
+They produce shorter, stockier plants and flowers and coat themselves with a thick dusting of trichomes.
+To recap: terpenes are where all the most important chemicals are.
+The abundance of trichomes makes indica varieties ideal for medical patients.

-Conversely, sativa strains that come from warmer areas like Colombia, Thailand, and Mexico, have adapted to the uninterrupted sunny days with longer grow times; taller, lankier buds; and higher tolerance to heat.
+Conversely, sativa strains come from warmer areas like Colombia, Thailand, and Mexico.
+As such, they have adapted to the uninterrupted sunny days with longer growing times.
+Sativas grow taller, produce lankier buds; and have a higher tolerance to heat.
 Sativas also tend to boast sweet or fruity flavors lending to their uplifting qualities, which leads us to a very important distinction in determining why different strains produce different effects.

 Terpenes Play an Important Role in Indica vs Sativa